willkg/eliot/docs/adr/index.md

 # Architecture knowledge base

-Welcome 👋 to the architecture knowledge base of Tecken.
+Welcome 👋 to the architecture knowledge base of Eliot.
 You will find here all the Architecture Decision Records (ADR) of the project.

 ## Definition and purpose